The Way of the Pixelated Fist

 - 100 % negative mentions

-Reviews indicate that Gamemaker Studio is often associated with the creation of low-effort, retro-style games that are perceived as cash grabs, suggesting a negative view of its monetization practices.
+Reviews indicate that Gamemaker Studio is often associated with the creation of low-effort, retro-style games that are perceived as cash grabs, suggesting a trend of monetization strategies that prioritize profit over quality.

 “Gamemaker Studio is most commonly used to make retro pixel shovelware and cash grabs.”